evkx/evkx.github.io/content/technology/lights/rearlights/_index.md

 ## OLED

 Some manufacturers have started using OLED rear lights.
 OLED lights are thin light sources made of organic semiconductor materials.
 OLED stands for Organic Light Emitting Diode.
-OLED light technology is used for automotive applications because of its homogeneous light emission and ultra-thin, lightweight form factor.
-OLED lights can also be flexible, transparent and color-tunable
+Manufacturers use OLED light technology for automotive applications because of its homogeneous light emission and ultra-thin, lightweight form factor.
+OLED lights can also be flexible, transparent, and color-tunable.

 Flexible OLED lights can seamlessly be integrated into curved surfaces, allowing for even more creative and futuristic rear light designs.